These guidelines assist people writing (or pitching) articles for The Property Tribune to ensure consistency, clarity and style.

 - nothing in the article is ‘political’ or ‘pushing a cause’ – The Property Tribune is 100% apolitical; and,

-- any perceived bias or conflict of interest should be addressed with a disclosure within (or at the end of) the article itself.
+- any perceived or real bias or conflict of interest should be addressed with a disclosure within (or at the end of) the article itself.

 - always use Australian spelling, unless the word is part of a publication or organisation name;